The PETE Ensemble

 Rebecca Lingafelter (Co-Artistic Director, Founding Member) is a performer, director, teacher and producer based in Portland, OR.
-Her work with PETE includes [or, the whale] (Ahab), R3 (Buckingham), Song of the Dodo (Dodo), and Three Sisters (Olga).
-Locally Rebecca has worked with Third Rail Rep where she is a core company member (Belleville, Collapse, That Hopey Changey Thing, Sweet and Sad), Profile Theatre (The Fifth of July, Knowing Cairo), and CoHo (Grounded).
-Directing credits include The Realistic Joneses (Third Rail), Peter and the Starcatcher (Portland Playhouse), and Procedures for Saying No (PETE).
-Upcoming work includes Bright Half Life (Profile), DB (CoHo) and The Angry Brigade (Third Rail).
+Her work with PETE includes The Deception Unit, [or, the whale] (Ahab), R3 (Buckingham), Song of the Dodo (Dodo), and Three Sisters (Olga).
+Locally Rebecca has worked with Third Rail Rep where she is a core company member (Belleville, Collapse, That Hopey Changey Thing, Sweet and Sad), Profile Theatre (The Fifth of July, Knowing Cairo), and CoHo (DB,Grounded).
+Directing credits include Revolt.
+She Said.
+Revolt, Again, Lungs, The Angry Brigade, and The Realistic Joneses (Third Rail), Bright Half Life (Profile) Peter and the Starcatcher (Portland Playhouse), and Procedures for Saying No (PETE).
 In New York she performed at Classic Stage Company, PS122, The Ontological Hysteric Incubator, HERE Arts Center, The Bushwick Starr, The Chocolate Factory, Judson Church, Vortex Theatre Company, Target Margin Theatre, and The Metropolitan Opera.
 She has performed internationally in Korea, Germany, Italy, England and Budapest, Hungary.
 She was co-artistic director of experimental theatre ensemble Performance Lab 115 from 2005-2010, where she produced and performed in over 12 productions.
 In addition she was lead-artist for PL115’s six-month residency with Mabou Mines mentored by Ruth Maleczech in 2008.
-Rebecca is currently an Assistant Professor of Theatre at Lewis and Clark College.
+Rebecca is currently an Associate Professor of Theatre at Lewis and Clark College.
 In addition she has taught at the The New York Conservatory for Dramatic Art, The Public Theater, Classic Stage Company, The Brooklyn Academy of Music, and the Portland Actors Conservatory.
 Rebecca is a proud member of Actors Equity and SAG/AFTRA.
 Columbia University, MFA.

 Amber Whitehall (Co-Artistic Director, Founding Member) is a performer, writer and teacher.
 Her work is a distinct synthesis of technique, concept and practice informed by extensive experience making original work in a collaborative way.
 She writes in time and space to share a likeness of lived feeling and to see the familiar anew.
 She believes in the utility of ambiguity.
 She believes in the power of metaphor.
-(Even if it takes a lot of work and a good deal of confusion.)
 Her research and teaching includes creative compositional process, embodied awareness and expression, and the symbiotic relationship between composition and improvisation.
 She has produced work and taught in Portland, Seattle, NYC, and Europe.
 She is a dedicated practitioner of the Viewpoints and the Suzuki Method actor training, as well as Roy Hart Voice and extended vocal work.
+A student of Barbara Dilley, she continues to investigate Dilley's Maps of Space and Red Square vocabularies.
 Amber taught acting and movement in the BFA program at Naropa University; butoh dance at The Evergreen State College; composition at Conduit Dance; voice at Portland Actors Conservatory; Acting at Lewis & Clark College.
 She is currently faculty at the Institute for Contemporary Performance.
 She is also a Registered Yoga Teacher.
 MFA: Contemporary Performance.

 more at: robertquillencamp.com